jeroencoumans/electron-pdf/README.md

     -d | --disableCache        Disable HTTP caching
     -w | --outputWait          Integer – Time to wait (in MS) between page load and PDF creation 0 - default
     -W | --waitForTitle        String - Wait until window.title is equal to this string before rendering page, or until outputWait is done, whichever occurs first.
+If no outputWait is provided, a default time out of 30 seconds will be used. false - default

   Usage
     $ electron-pdf <input> <output>